 drip down onto the dogs below.

-Food and water is supplied at the minimum level required for survival, and veterinary care is non-existent;
+Food and water is supplied at the minimum level required for survival, as

 it cuts into their profit margin.